-F5, the selling shareholder and all other shareholders of F5, including executive officers and directors, who will own in the aggregate 14,877,469 shares of common stock after the offering, have agreed that they will not, without the prior written consent of Hambrecht & Quist L.L.C., offer, sell or otherwise dispose of any shares of common stock, options or warrants to acquire shares of common stock or securities exchangeable for or convertible into shares of common stock owned by them during the 180-day period following the date of this prospectus.
-We have agreed that we will not, without the prior written consent of Hambrecht & Quist L.L.C., offer, sell or otherwise dispose of any shares of common stock or securities exchangeable for or convertible into shares of common stock or securities exchangeable for or convertible into shares of common stock or securities exchangeable for or convertible into shares of common stock or securities exchangeable for or convertible into shares of common stock or securities exchangeable for or convertible into shares of common stock or securities exchangeable for or convertible into shares of common stock or securities exchangeable for or convertible into shares of common stock or securities exchangeable for or convertible into shares of common stock during the 180-day period following the date of this prospectus, except that we may issue shares upon the exercise of options granted prior to the date hereof, and may grant additional options under our stock option plans.
+F5, the selling shareholder and certain other shareholders of F5, including executive officers and directors, who will own in the aggregate 14,607,469 shares of common stock after the offering, have agreed that they will not, without the prior written consent of Hambrecht & Quist L.L.C., offer, sell or otherwise dispose of any shares of common stock, options or warrants to acquire shares of common stock or securities exchangeable for or convertible into shares of common stock owned by them during the 180-day period following the date of this prospectus.
+We have agreed that we will not, without the prior written consent of Hambrecht & Quist L.L.C., offer, sell or otherwise dispose of any shares of common stock, options or warrants to acquire shares of common stock or securities exchangeable for or convertible into shares of common stock during the 180-day period following the date of this prospectus, except that we may issue shares upon the exercise of options granted prior to the date hereof, and may grant additional options under our stock option plans.